-O. CONVEYANCE SYSTEMS (Cross-Reference with RIH Guidelines Section 3, Division 14 (page 26))
+O. CONVEYANCE SYSTEMS (Cross-Reference with RIH Guidelines Section 3, Division 14)

 - 1. Elevators may be installed when appropriate and possible, when such elevator is part of the project's program goals, or as required by code, as follows: - a.
-Installed per code NFPA 101, - b.
-Rhode Island Fire Safety Code, 2013 - c.
-ASME 17.1-17.3 Safety Code for Elevators 2013 - d.
-State of Rhode Island Elevator Safety Code, 2012 - 2.
-Existing elevators and lifts may be retained if they are appropriate to the use of the building and in serviceable condition with an expected useful life of 30 years, or covered by the 20-year capital plan and/or subsequent 5- year updates during the 30-year affordability period, and approved by agencies having jurisdiction.

-P. MECHANICAL (Cross-Reference with RIH Guidelines Section 3, Division 15 (pages 26-30) and Section 6, (pages 47-49))

-- 1. General: - a.
+Installed per code NFPA 101, 2018 - b.
+Rhode Island Fire Safety Code, 2018 - c.
+ASME 17.1-17.3 Safety Code for Elevators 2018 - d.
+State of Rhode Island Elevator Safety Code, 2018 - 2.
+Existing elevators and lifts may be retained if they are appropriate to the use of the building and in serviceable condition with an expected useful life of 30 years, or covered by the 20-year capital plan and/or subsequent 5- year updates during the 30-year affordability period, and approved by agencies having jurisdiction. - P. MECHANICAL (Cross-Reference with RIH Guidelines Section 3, Division 15 and Section 5) - 1.
+General: - a.
 All mechanical systems shall be designed by a mechanical engineer or other qualified professional. - b.
 Energy efficiency: - i.
-All RIHousing HTF funded projects shall conform to the RIHousing "Policy on Sustainability & Water Conservation in Multi-family Residential Properties".
-Contained within this policy are as follows and can be found in detail in section VII-C.
+All RIHousing HTF funded projects shall conform to the RIHousing "Policy on Sustainability & Water Conservation in Multi-Family Residential Properties".

-- ii.
+- Contained within this policy are as follows and can be found in detail in section VII-C. - ii.
 As outlined in the HTF Standards, all projects will either achieve the target energy efficiency objectives of the standard or present RIHousing with an operational case for project sustainability pursuant to the financial structure of the project. - iii.
 In both the design and implementation of project rehabilitation scopes of work, particular emphasis should be made to maximize the effectiveness of the energy efficiency related work scopes. - c.
-All mechanical systems shall meet all applicable codes: - Rhode Island 2013 Fire & Building Code & NFPA 101 Life Safety Code, 2012 Edition - ii.
-Rhode Island Mechanical Code, RI SBC-4-2013. - iii.
-Rhode Island Fuel Gas Code, RI SBC-19-2013 - iv.
-Rhode Island Plumbing Code, RI SBC-3-2013.
-2012 Rhode Island Fire & Building Code - v.
-Rhode Island Energy Conservation Code, RI SBC-8-2013 as they may apply: - vi.
+All mechanical systems shall meet all applicable codes: - Rhode Island 2018 Fire & Building Code & NFPA 101 Life Safety Code, 2018Edition - ii.
+Rhode Island Mechanical Code, RI SBC-4-2018. - iii.
+Rhode Island Fuel Gas Code, RI SBC-19-2018 - iv.
+Rhode Island Plumbing Code, RI SBC-3-2018.
+2018 Rhode Island Fire & Building Code - v.
+Rhode Island Energy Conservation Code, RI SBC-8-2018 as they may apply: - vi.
 Plumbing fixtures will be accessibility compliant as required. - vii.
-Rhode Island Rules & Regulations for Boiler and Pressure Vessels (R.I.G.L -28-25) effective 12/12/2011 as it pertains to boilers and pressure vessels (http://sos.ri.gov/documents/archives/regdocs/released/pdf/3b493e49b0a2a162 589891f1e4b0f9c3/4721.pdf Page 16).
+Rhode Island Rules & Regulations for Boiler and Pressure Vessels (R.I.G.L -28-25) current edition as it pertains to boilers and pressure vessels